Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-LC is best managed by an interprofessional team that should include hospice and palliative care nurses.
-The prognosis for most patients is poor and thus the quality of life should be improved.
+LC is best managed by an interprofessional healthcare team that should include clinicians, oncology specialists, oncology specialty nurses, pharmacists, and hospice and palliative care nurses.
+The prognosis for most patients is poor, and thus, efforts should focus on improving the quality of life.
 Pain control and support measures should be provided.
 No aggressive studies or treatments are warranted for most patients as death is usually imminent.